Nebraska Internet Sales Tax

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-Apart from various statutory and administrative statements on Nebraska’s use tax, such as in Sections 77-2704.30 and 77-2704.44 of the Nebraska Revised Statutes and REG-1-002 of the DOR regulations, the Nebraska Department of Revenue publishes a helpful FAQ page on sales and use taxes.
-For the question “Do I owe sales tax on items purchased over the Internet or from a catalog?” there is a link to a short PDF document on Internet and mail-order purchases; the document provides examples indicating that consumers need to pay use tax on Internet purchases where no sales tax is collected.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+The statutory and administrative statements on Nebraska’s use tax are in Sections 77-2704.30 and 77-2704.44 of the Nebraska Revised Statutes and REG-1-002 of the DOR regulations.
+In addition, the Nebraska Department of Revenue publishes a helpful FAQ page on sales and use taxes and a short PDF document on Internet and mail-order purchases.
+The document provides examples indicating that consumers need to pay use tax on Internet purchases where no sales tax is collected.

 At the federal level Congress has repeatedly considered legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
 The most recent form of a proposed federal law is the Marketplace Fairness Act of 2015.
 As in previous versions, the 2015 Act would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.